a1ifhossain/Booking_API_Testing/README.md

-Here's a polished and professional `README.md` for your **Booking API Testing Project**, perfectly formatted for uploading to GitHub:

----

 # 🧪 Booking API Testing Project

 A comprehensive API testing suite for a hotel booking system, developed using **Postman** and executed via **Newman**.
 This project automates validation of RESTful endpoints and generates detailed HTML reports for efficient debugging and quality assurance.